awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 Alarms based on math expressions can't perform Amazon EC2 actions\.

-For more information about metric math expressions and syntax, see [Using Metric Math](using-metric-math.md)\.
+For more information about metric math expressions and syntax, see [Using metric math](using-metric-math.md)\.

-## Percentile\-Based CloudWatch Alarms and Low Data Samples<a name="percentiles-with-low-samples"></a>
+## Percentile\-based CloudWatch alarms and low data samples<a name="percentiles-with-low-samples"></a>

 When you set a percentile as the statistic for an alarm, you can specify what to do when there is not enough data for a good statistical assessment\.
 You can choose to have the alarm evaluate the statistic anyway and possibly change the alarm state\.
 Or, you can have the alarm ignore the metric while the sample size is low, and wait to evaluate it until there is enough data to be statistically significant\.

 For percentiles between 0\.5 \(inclusive\) and 1\.00 \(exclusive\), this setting is used when there are fewer than 10/\(1\-percentile\) data points during the evaluation period\.
 For example, this setting would be used if there were fewer than 1000 samples for an alarm on a p99 percentile\.
 For percentiles between 0 and 0\.5 \(exclusive\), the setting is used when there are fewer than 10/percentile data points\.

+## CloudWatch alarms and Amazon EventBridge<a name="alarms-and-EventBridge"></a>

+CloudWatch sends events to Amazon EventBridge whenever a CloudWatch alarm changes alarm state\.
+You can use these alarm state change events to trigger an event target in EventBridge\.
+For more information, see [Alarm events and EventBridge](cloudwatch-and-eventbridge.md)\.

-## Common Features of CloudWatch Alarms<a name="common-features-of-alarms"></a>
+## Common features of CloudWatch alarms<a name="common-features-of-alarms"></a>

 The following features apply to all CloudWatch alarms:
-+ You can create up to 5000 alarms per Region per AWS account\.
++ There is no limit to the number of alarms that you can create\.
 To create or update an alarm, you use the CloudWatch console, the [PutMetricAlarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricAlarm.html) API action, or the [put\-metric\-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command in the AWS CLI\.
 + Alarm names must contain only ASCII characters\.
 + You can list any or all of the currently configured alarms, and list any alarms in a particular state by using the CloudWatch console, the [DescribeAlarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_DescribeAlarms.html) API action, or the [describe\-alarms](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/describe-alarms.html) command in the AWS CLI\.
-+ You can disable and enable alarms by using the CloudWatch console, the [DisableAlarmActions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_DisableAlarmActions.html) and [EnableAlarmActions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_EnableAlarmActions.html) API actions, or the [disable\-alarm\-actions](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/disable-alarm-actions.html) and [enable\-alarm\-actions](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/enable-alarm-actions.html) commands in the AWS CLI\.
++ You can disable and enable alarms by using the [DisableAlarmActions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_DisableAlarmActions.html) and [EnableAlarmActions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_EnableAlarmActions.html) API actions, or the [disable\-alarm\-actions](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/disable-alarm-actions.html) and [enable\-alarm\-actions](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/enable-alarm-actions.html) commands in the AWS CLI\.
 + You can test an alarm by setting it to any state using the [SetAlarmState](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_SetAlarmState.html) API action or the [set\-alarm\-state](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/set-alarm-state.html) command in the AWS CLI\.
 This temporary state change lasts only until the next alarm comparison occurs\.
 + You can create an alarm for a custom metric before you've created that custom metric\.
 For the alarm to be valid, you must include all of the dimensions for the custom metric in addition to the metric namespace and metric name in the alarm definition\.
 To do this, you can use the [PutMetricAlarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricAlarm.html) API action, or the [put\-metric\-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command in the AWS CLI\.
 + You can view an alarm's history using the CloudWatch console, the [DescribeAlarmHistory](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_DescribeAlarmHistory.html) API action, or the [describe\-alarm\-history](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/describe-alarm-history.html) command in the AWS CLI\.
 CloudWatch preserves alarm history for two weeks\.
 Each state transition is marked with a unique timestamp\.
 In rare cases, your history might show more than one notification for a state change\.
 The timestamp enables you to confirm unique state changes\.